lirondos/coalas/README.md

-# CoAlas 🐨
+# COALAS 🐨
-COrpus of AngLicisms in the SpAnish PresS (CoAlas)
+COrpus of AngLicisms in the SpAnish PresS (COALAS)